 Test a few different days and times to see which gives you better results and then make that your go-to day and time for sending your emails.
 Consistency matters.

-Engaging Subject Lines
+Subject Lines are Engaging

 The general consensus is subject lines should be limited to 6 to 10 words or 60-70 characters.
 Desktop email displays about 60 characters and mobile about half of that.